 The 18F Product team consists of experienced product managers.
 We come from a variety of backgrounds, including government, non-profits, consultancies, and corporations.

-As per the org chart, the product chapter consists of three subteams.
-Each subteam is led by a supervisor, and you will be assigned to a subteam during your first week.
+As per the org chart, the product chapter consists of three sub-teams, which we refer to as facilitation groups.
+Each facilitation group is led by a supervisor (which we sometimes refer to as “supe”), and you will be assigned to a supervisor during your first week.
 Supervisors work part-time on projects, and provide a first level of managerial support for the product chapter.
 Your supervisor is your first point of contact for support, project advice, and career discussions.
 They also support the chapter director with staffing, hiring, training, and cross-chapter initiatives.
 Supervisors are selected through a nomination and review process that is open to anyone in the chapter.

 Members of the product team are also assigned to facilitation groups.
 These groups meet regularly to discuss work in progress, share learnings across projects, and collaborate on chapter level initiatives.
 Facilitation groups are aligned with supervisory groups; all PMs in a facilitation group share the same supervisor.
 Facilitation groups can also include people outside of the 18F Product chapter who want to participate in 18F’s product community.

 Product managers at 18F have four primary objectives: